Memorable Manitobans: Mark Gerald Smerchanski (1914-1989)

 He was involved in two controversial court cases that ultimately reached the Supreme Court of Canada.
 In 1976, the Court rejected his bid for an appeal of a $1-million reassessment of income taxes owned between 1945 and 1959.
 In 1982, the Court again refused to hear his appeal of a fraud conviction involving the sale of land in British Columbia that contained radioactive waste.

-On 15 June 1940, he married Patricia Normenia “Pat” Paget (1912-2002) at Winnipeg and they had three daughters, including Joan Charlotte Smerchanski (1945-2022, wife of Tom Adams).
+On 15 June 1940, he married Patricia Normenia “Pat” Paget (1912-2002, niece of James R. Paget) at Knox United Church and they had three daughters, including Joan Charlotte Smerchanski (1945-2022, wife of Tom Adams).
 An active philanthropist, he founded the Holy Family Nursing Home and endowed a Chair in Slavic Studies at the University of Manitoba.
 Two prizes, both offered by the University of Manitoba, are given in his name: the Mark Smerchanski Memorial Prize in Women’s Studies and the Mark G. Smerchanski Prize in Geology.

 He died at Winnipeg on 21 September 1989.